CycleQ: An Efficient Basis for Cyclic Equational Reasoning: Related Work and Conclusion

 Circular coinduction is a similar technique but for equations about coinductive structure~\cite{rocsu2009circular}.
 Analogous to the ``expand'' operator in rewriting induction, the ``derivative'' of an equation is taken before it can be used as a hypothesis, where encodes the possible coinductive observations.

-Although originally ill-suited to inductive theorem proving, many tools have successfully been built upon them~\cite{suter2011satisfiability, leino2012automating, reynolds2015induction}.
+Although originally ill-suited to inductive theorem proving, many tools have successfully been built upon SMT solvers~\cite{suter2011satisfiability, leino2012automating, reynolds2015induction}.
 More recently, induction has been incorporated into Horn clause solvers which, historically, struggle with domains such as non-linear arithmetic or some complex kinds of algebraic datatype~\cite{unno2017automating}.

 Cyclic proofs have previously received attention for their application to program verification.
 Specifically, a cyclic proof system for separation logic has been given that automatically verifies that a program terminates~\cite{brotherston2008cyclic, tellez2017automatically}.
 Cyclic proof systems have recently been shown to subsume generic model-checking algorithms such as: lazy-abstraction with interpolants, property-directed reachability, and maximal conservativity for infinite game solving~\cite{tsukada2021software}.
 As with the generic cyclic theorem prover \textsc{Cyclist}, it is the choice of ``matching-function'' or ``cut'' that determines exactly how the verification algorithm operates outside of the usual reasoning on the abstract domain.
-Recently, cyclic proofs have also been applied to program synthesis for pointer manipulating programs~\cite{itzhaky2021cyclic}.
+Cyclic proofs have also been applied to program synthesis for pointer manipulating programs~\cite{itzhaky2021cyclic}.

 The cost of verifying cycles has long been identified as a bottleneck of any tool based on cyclic proofs.
 In Brotherston's thesis, he proposed an alternative approach --- ``trace manifolds''~\cite{brotherston2006sequent}.
 A trace manifold is a set of trace segments that can be stitched together to construct a trace for any given path.
 The trace segments are uniquely assigned, simplifying the space of traces significantly but excluding some complex cycles that might require different traces for the same path segment.
 An alternative approach based on normalising the forms of cycles has been proposed and shown to be significantly more efficient~\cite{stratulat2019efficient, stratulat2021cyclist}.
 The algorithm is polynomial.
 However, there is no characterisation of exactly what patterns of cycles it is able to verify.